devsacti/ITservice/README.md

 the Electronic vending machine you encounter has 'front' and 'back'

-it is waiting for clients that canbe human(or other calls of web service)
+it is waiting for clients that canbe human(or other calls of web service like chrome you are using)

-client like chrome human are using calls the WEB-APP(Web service Application) by URL
+clients call the WEB-APP(Web service Application) by URL

 ## URL : Uniform Resource Locater
 (ex)www.google.com